-With that said, we have people in our clinic who have suffered with back pain over 30 years and they still do extremely well with our treatment … it just takes longer than our clients who have had pain for a much shorter period of time.
+While treating the problem quickly is the ideal, we have had people in our clinic who suffered from back pain for over 30 years, and they still did extremely well with our treatment.
+It just takes longer to get relief for those patients than for our clients who sought treatment much earlier.

 When we compare outcomes from conservative treatment versus surgical intervention, physical therapy performs as well as surgical interventions in the long run.
 Think about that for a bit.
-You will do just as well with physical therapy rather than go through a risky and costly back surgery.
+You will do just as well with physical therapy as if you through a risky and costly back surgery.

 So the take home points of this first article in our 3-part series:

-- The sooner you identify and address the root causes of your pain, the easier and quicker it tends to be to fix the problem; BUT we find most low back pain very treatable even if it has been going on for decade.
+- The sooner you identify and address the root causes of your pain, the easier and quicker it tends to be to fix the problem.
+BUT we find most low back pain very treatable—even if it has been going on for decade or more.

-Don’t let your back pain get in the way of putting on your pants in the morning, picking up your young child, or sitting comfortably in your car or at work.
-It is likely something that can be vastly improved with the right treatment … if you haven’t already read it, click below for some Free information on what you can do right now to ease your back pain:
+Don’t let your low back pain get in the way of putting on your pants in the morning, picking up your young child, or sitting comfortably in your car or at work.
+It is likely something that can be vastly improved with the right treatment.
+If you haven’t already read it, click below for some free information on what you can do right now to ease your back pain:

 - St. Sauver JL, Warner DO, Yawn BP, et al. Why do patients visit their doctors?
 Assessing the most prevalent conditions in a defined US population.
 Mayo Clinic proceedings Mayo Clinic.
 2013;88(1):56-67. doi:10.1016/j.mayocp.2012.08.020.